ZackWilde27/Z3dPy/README.md

 # Z3dPy
 ![enginef](https://github.com/ZackWilde27/Z3dPy/assets/115175938/072e0f64-a536-4ae9-bc7e-60f542c3f950)

-Z3dPy is a software renderer written mostly in Python, (with extentions for speed), built into a module focused on ease of use.
+Z3dPy is a 3D software renderer written entirely in Python, built into a module focused on ease of use.
+Now with an extension to speed up rendering.

+Still in active development.

 You'll need a display window, I recommend PyGame for it's speed, but tkinter works fine.

-Renders nearly 1000 on-screen triangles at 30 fps *(tested on my ryzen 7, pure python rendering)*

-Handles Rasterization, Physics/Collisions, and Lighting.
-Still in active development.
+Handles drawing triangles, but also features physics/collisions, rays, lights, etc.

 Documentation can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>